oldaccountdeadname/painted/README.md

 also not supposed to be massive.
 That said, here's what I'm currently wanting to
 implement:

-- Basic: everything necessary before I tag a 1.0.0
+- Basic:
   - [x] Actually record notifications (obviously)
   - [x] Notification history and navigation
   - [x] persistence
   - [x] Command matching by prefix (i.e., only `pr` to activate `previous` so long as no other command begins with `pr`)
-  - [ ] notification format strings
+  - [x] notification format strings
   - [x] body text
-- Additional: everything that would be nice to have, but not actually necessary as part of a notification daemon:
+- Additional (everything necessary for a 1.0.0):
+  - [ ] Actions
+- Unneeded, but nice:
-  - [ ] Do not disturb mode (would require some somewhat major restructuring)
+  - [ ] Do not disturb mode
   - [ ] Sounds
-  - [ ] Actions

 [^1]: https://drewdevault.com/2020/06/06/Add-a-contrib-directory.html